Delivery: Fall daytime and online classes; Spring daytime, evening, and online classes.

 Graduates of the Medical Assistant program are eligible to take the Certification Exam of the American Association of Medical Assistants (AAMA).

 Based on the most recent Annual Report Form submitted to the Medical Assistant Education Review Board (MAERB) and the Commission on Accreditation of Allied Health Programs (CAAHEP), the 2020 following outcomes of the Diploma Medical Assistant Program at Century College in White Bear Lake, Minnesota are noted below:

 Employer satisfaction: 100%

-The Medical Assistant Program at Century College has an exam passage rate of 85% for the 2018 graduates.
+The Medical Assistant Program at Century College has a retention rate of 90.24% for the 2020 admission cohort.
 There are a number of support services available to students so that they can successfully pass the national certification examination.